spencertweedy/spencertweedy.com/pages/index.md

 ## I play drums and [record music]({% link pages/releases.html %}).

-*Spoonful* is the letter I send from the road, the studio, or my workshop every week.
+I send a newsletter from the road, the studio, or my workshop every week.
 Join 800+ people following along, unsubscribe anytime with no guilt.

 {% include subscribe-box.html %}